 Trends in the African Movie Industry

 1. Rise of Streaming Services: Streaming platforms have diversified the way African films are distributed and consumed.
 According to Statista, the number of subscription video-on-demand (SVOD) users is expected to reach 24 million by 2025.
+This will present an opportunity for African filmmakers to reach a global audience.

 2. Genre Diversification: African filmmakers have started exploring various genres such as horror, science, love, and fantasy instead of the traditional drama they often produce.
 Examples are The Delivery Boy (Nigeria) and Rafiki (Kenya).